-Note that the world cup is named after a country whilst the Olympic Games are named after a city.
+Note that the world cup is named after a country whilst the Olympic Games is named after a city.

-Certain factors must be considered by a country can host such international sporting events.
+Certain factors must be considered before a country can host an international sporting event.
 These include:

-- The level of peace and stability in the country: If the country is more stable it is more likely to host sporting games.
-Chances of terrorism are reduced.
+- The level of peace and stability in the country: If the country is politically stable, it is more likely to host international sporting events.
+Chances of terrorism might also be reduced.

-- Political isolation can affect your chances of hosting an international sporting game.
-Countries like Cuba, North Korea and Iran stand a less chance of hosting an international sporting event because they have been isolated by the western countries and their allies due to their political beliefs and ties with ‘so-called’ terrorist organizations.
+- Political isolation can affect a country’s opportunity of hosting an international sporting event.
+Countries like Cuba, North Korea and Iran may have a lesser chance of hosting an international sporting event because they have been isolated by the western countries and their allies due to some political factors.

 - The level of economic development in the country can affect its hosting of international sporting events.
 This is because hosting an international sporting event involves a lot of expenditure on infrastructural facilities.
 Thus poor countries hardly host international games.

 - The number of cities in the country.
 A country must have a certain minimum amount of cities to be able to host games.
 This is because the matches must be played in various cities.
 If the country has a limited number of cities then they would combine two countries.
 For instance, when Ghana and Nigeria combined to host AFCON.
 Many cities are also needed because many people are needed to come and watch the games.